Joy Division discography

-The discography of English rock band Joy Division consists of two studio albums, four live albums, twelve compilation albums, three extended plays, and five singles.
+The discography of English post-punk band Joy Division consists of two studio albums, four live albums, twelve compilation albums, three extended plays, and five singles.
 The list does not include material performed by former members of Joy Division that was recorded as New Order (formed by the surviving members of the band after the death of singer Ian Curtis) or related side projects.

-Joy Division was formed in 1976 by guitarist Bernard Sumner and bassist Peter Hook, later recruiting singer Ian Curtis and drummer Stephen Morris.
+Joy Division was founded during the summer of 1976 by guitarist Bernard Sumner and bassist Peter Hook, later recruiting singer Ian Curtis and drummer Stephen Morris.
 The band released its debut album, Unknown Pleasures, in 1979 on independent label Factory.
-On 18 May 1980, the eve of the band's first American tour, Curtis was found dead in his home.
+On 18 May 1980, the eve of the band's first North American tour, Curtis was found dead in his home.
 Unable to continue as Joy Division, the remaining members disbanded the group.
 The band's second album, Closer, was released two months later to critical acclaim.
 Since then, several posthumous releases have been issued from the band.